solidify/azure-devops-backup-tool-docs/order-of-adapter-dependencies.md

 # Adapter dependency order and hierarchy

-Some components in the ADO Bakcup Tool will depend on each other, thus it is crucial that you enable the correct set of components when **restoring** your project.
+Some components in the ADO Backup Tool will depend on each other, thus it is crucial that you enable the correct set of components when **restoring** your project.

 If you are only restoring a subset of components, please consult the graph in the next section to see what components you need to enable in your restore pipeline.